Quadratic variation and quadratic roughness: Pathwise It o calculus

-and the following extension of the pathwise Ito formula \eqref{int.ind.parti} to functions in the Sobolev space $W^{2,2}(\mathbb{R})$ (see e.g.\cite[Thm 3.1]{davis2018}): \ba\forall f\in W^{2,2}(\mathbb{R}),\quad f(x(t))-f(x(0))=\int_0^t (f'\circ x).d^\pi x+\frac{1}{2}\int_\mathbb{R}L^{\pi}_t(u) f''(u) du, \ea where the first integral is a limit of left Riemann sums along $\pi$: Unlike the intrinsic definition of occcupation densities for real functions (see e.g. \cite{geman1976}), the above construction depends on the choice of the partition sequence $\pi$ and a natural question is therefore to clarify the dependence of this local time on the choice of the partition sequence.
+Unlike the intrinsic definition of occupation densities for real functions (see e.g. \cite{geman1976}), the above construction depends on the choice of the partition sequence $\pi$ and a natural question is therefore to clarify the dependence of this local time on the choice of the partition sequence.
 Note that, differently from \cite{geman1976,geman1980}, $L^{\pi}_t$ is the density of a {\it weighted} occupation measure, weighted by quadratic variation $[x]_\pi$ so a necessary condition for the uniqueness of $L^{\pi}_t$ is the uniqueness of $[x]_\pi$.